pnp/blog/content/post/microsoft-365-pnp-community-may-2021-update.md

     [teams-invites-via-graph-api](https://github.com/pnp/powerautomate-samples/tree/main/samples/teams-invites-via-graph-api)
     by [Carl Cookson](https://twitter.com/LinkeD365) (Avanade) sample
-    showing how guest user can request access to a Team How to find what\'s relevant for you?
+    showing how guest user can request access to a Team How to find what's relevant for you?
 Take advantage of our Power Platform sample gallery.
 -   Power Platform sample gallery
     - <https://aka.ms/powerplatform-samples>